We have adopted a CC0 license as the default tool for researchers to share their datasets.

 Figshare realises that publishing under a CC0 license is not always ideal and in order to ensure that you get credit for your research data, we have also enabled the option to publish under a CC-BY law.
 For more details, please see below.

 CC0 can be particularly important for the sharing of data and databases, since it otherwise may be unclear whether highly factual data and databases are restricted by copyright or other rights.
 Databases may contain facts that, in and of themselves, are not protected by copyright law.
+For more information on why a CC0 is a good choice for your data, check out this Creative Commons wiki page.

 CC0 is recommended for tabular data and databases and is used by hundreds of organizations.
 It is especially recommended for scientific data.
 Although CC0 doesn’t legally require users of the data to cite the source, it does not take away the moral responsibility to give attribution, as is common in scientific research.